-Fourth, the company has created designated pick-up spots for users to meet and conduct the exchange of goods.
+Fourth, OfferUp created designated pick-up spots for users to meet and conduct the exchange of goods.
 Example locations include police stations or supermarkets.

-Fifth, and lastly, OfferUp withholds the payment from the seller until the user confirms the correct delivery of the product.
+Fifth, and lastly, the platform withholds the payment from the seller until the user confirms the correct delivery of the product.
 Buyers can send a purchase back should the product be defective or significantly differ from its description.
 The money would then be transferred back to their account.

 A Short History Of OfferUp

-OfferUp, headquartered in Bellevue, Washington, was founded in 2011 by Nick Huzar (CEO) and Arean van Veelen.
+OfferUp, headquartered in Bellevue, Washington, was founded in 2011 by Nick Huzar and Arean van Veelen.

 Huzar, a Seattle native, spent the first half of his career building products, both as an employee and founder.
-After serving as a Product Manager at both Microsoft and T-Mobile, he went on to found Konnects Inc, which was a SaaS application that allowed traditional media companies to better target and monetize their audiences.
+After serving as a Product Manager at both Microsoft and T-Mobile, he founded Konnects Inc, which was a SaaS application that allowed traditional media companies to better target and monetize their audiences.

 He then went on to launch DealSpringer in March of 2010, which tapped into the rapidly expanding smartphone user base.
 The concept was simple: users would take a photo with their phone, upload it to the app, and automatically share it with anyone in close range.

-The app would then share that content with other mobile devices, as well as distribute on Facebook, Twitter, email, and various search engines.
+The app then shared that content with other mobile devices, as well as distribute on Facebook, Twitter, email, and various search engines.